 Creative writing prompts provide a useful way to jog inspiration and get into an inventive frame of mind.
 Try these creative writing exercises focused on individual elements of storytelling: Point of view, tense, dialogue, character and more.
-When you’re finished, post your result to your Scribble Pad on Now Novel and share for feedback from the community:
+When you’re finished, join Now Novel for step-by-step prompts that will help you brainstorm your book:

 Creative writing prompts for:

 1. A character is moving to another city.
 She visits her favourite public place and sees something that makes her want to stay.
 Describe this in 500 words, using third person POV (he/she).
 Then rewrite in first person, using ‘I’.

 Why: Rewriting third person scenes (especially emotional ones) in first person helps you find your character’s voice.
 You’re telling the reader what your character thinks as your character, not an observer.
 When you rewrite in third person (if you prefer this POV), some of this immediacy will carry over.

 2. A character is being chased by a villain or villainous group through an abandoned warehouse.
 Describe their fear and lucky escape in 500 words or less.
 Rewrite the piece from the viewpoint of the villain(s).

 Why: Rewriting a protagonist’s scenes from the antagonist’s perspective can help you create a more realistic sense of threat, since you will be able to picture the protagonist as well as antagonist’s movements and psychological state clearer.